 Occupational Therapy (OT) is a diverse profession that addresses a wide variety of needs.
-The goal of an occupational therapist is to improve activities of daily living, which can include self care skills, play skills, and school/academic performance.
+The goal of an occupational therapist is to help improve an individual’s ability to participate in their daily occupations – activities that they like to do and need to do!
+These include but are not limited to, improving activities of daily living such as self-care skills, play and leisure skills, health and safety skills, and school/academic performance.
 In order to improve performance in these areas, OT’s address skills such as fine motor development, sensory processing, motor planning, eye hand coordination and visual motor skills to name a few!
-During occupational therapy sessions, treatment is child guided and our therapists focus on creating the ‘just right challenge’ for your child.
-These challenges foster growth and development within your child, while maintaining excitement and motivation.
+During occupational therapy sessions, treatment is child guided and our therapists focus on creating the ‘just right challenge’ for them.
+These carefully devised challenges foster individual growth and development, while maintaining a high level of excitement and motivation for each child.

-Our Occupational Therapists work with a variety of pediatric diagnosis, including but not limited to:
+Our Occupational Therapists work with a variety of pediatric diagnoses, including but not limited to: